-The labels on egg cartons in Canada would confuse any shopper and are misleading.
-Only a handful are certified by a third-party agency like ‘SPCA Certified‘, meaning the product comes from a farm following prescribed standards of animal welfare, assessed annually by a trained inspector or ‘Certified Organic‘, where in the birds are raised on organic feed without growth hormones or antibiotics.
+The labels on egg cartons in Canada are confusing to any shopper and are misleading.
+Only a handful are certified by a third-party agency like ‘SPCA Certified,‘ meaning the product comes from a farm following prescribed standards of animal welfare, assessed annually by a trained inspector or ‘Certified Organic,‘ where in the birds are raised on organic feed without growth hormones or antibiotics.
 I am told that mature broiler chicken raised on growth hormones are in such terrible state of pain due to the inability of their legs to withstand the body weight, that we are actually doing them a favour when we slaughter them!

 Now we get many uncertified, but somewhat accepted labels, more as a fashion statement.
 They cover Free Range and ‘Free-Run‘ denoting that hens could move around in open concept barns, but they do not necessarily have access to the great outdoors.
 The ‘Cage-Free‘ and ‘Pasture Raised‘ can also be found.

-Labels such as ‘Animal Friendly‘, ‘Country Fresh‘, ‘Naturally Raised’, ‘Non-Medicated’, ‘Raised Without Antibiotics’, ‘Raised Without Hormones’ or ‘Vegetable-Fed’ or ‘Grain-Fed’ do not mean anything and are likely to mislead the shoppers.
+Labels such as ‘Animal Friendly‘, ‘Country Fresh‘, ‘Naturally Raised’, ‘Non-Medicated’, ‘Raised Without Antibiotics’, ‘Raised Without Hormones’ or ‘Vegetable-Fed’ or ‘Grain-Fed’ do not mean anything, misleading.

 In case there are no labels, or the label states ‘Classic‘, ‘Conventional‘, ‘Regular‘, ‘Farm-Fresh‘ or ‘Natural‘, it means that the hens who laid these eggs were kept in cages for almost their entire lives.
 The cages are about the size of a file cabinet drawer and can hold up to seven hens.
 It is reported that an estimated 95% of eggs produced in Canada come from hens confined to cages where their movement is severely restricted and they are denied their most fundamental behavioural needs such as wing-flapping, foraging, perching and nesting.

 In my childhood, I was always fascinated by the brood my mother reared.
 The most dominant cock assumed the position of a rooster, leading the brood.
-There would be many duels to establish supremacy and the defeated cocks submit to the rooster.
-The rooster would push ahead of the females to have first pickings of the food and the hens would stand back.
+There were many duels to establish supremacy and the defeated cocks submitted to the rooster.
+The rooster always pushed ahead of the females to have first pickings of the food while the hens stood back.

-In the evenings the brood would return and never enter the coop, but perch on the tamarind tree behind it.
-The rooster would perch on the top with the hens and other cocks below him; hence the idiom ‘ruling the roost‘.
-The rooster is always on the lookout for intruders and predators and would warn the brood about them.
-He would also attack and throw away the intruders.
-The rooster would crow at the break of dawn, announcing to the world his presence and dominance in the brood.
+In the evenings the brood returned and never entered the coop but perched on the tamarind tree behind it.
+The rooster perched on the top with the hens and other cocks below him; hence the idiom ‘ruling the roost‘.
+The rooster was always on the lookout for intruders and predators and warned the brood about them.
+He also attacked and threw away the intruders.
+The rooster crowed at the break of dawn, announcing to the world his presence and dominance in the brood.
 It also served as an alarm for our father.
-He would wake us all up and commence with the morning prayers.
+He woke us all up and commenced with the morning prayers.

-The rooster would also crow in response to a potential rival.
-When being fed in the morning, the crowing acts as a way to assert that it is his food.
-It also serves as a warning to other roosters in the neighbourhood, not to trespass his territory.
+The rooster also crowed in response to a potential rival.
+When being fed in the morning, the crowing acted as a way to assert that it is his food.
+It also served as a warning to other roosters in the neighbourhood, not to trespass his territory.